code61/short_format_notes/_sessions/c3s2/2_post_requests.md

 2. Clone down your fork of the repository onto your laptop.
 3. Open the `sinatra_c3s2` project in Sublime Text and have a read through `app.rb`.
 See if you can predict what the app will do.
 4. Run the app from the command line (`ruby app.rb`), to see if you were right.
 5. (Optional) Add the line `raise params.inspect` right at the top of the post block.
 Restart the app and see what happens.
+When you've had a look, make sure you remove the line again!
 {% endexercise %}